hoffmangroup/umap/README.rst

 the mappability of a genome for a given read length *k*.
 First, it generates all possible *k*-mers of the genome.
-Second, it maps these unique *k*-mers to the genome with `Bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`_ version 1.1.0.
+Second, it maps these unique *k*-mers to the genome with `Bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`_ version 1.1.0 (also tested with v1.1.1).
 Third, Umap marks the start position of each *k*-mer that aligns to only one region in the genome.
 Umap repeats these steps for a range of different *k*-mers and stores the data of each chromosome in a binary vector *X* with the same length as the chromosome's sequence.